wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 as we discussed in prior sections.
 No solution is provided.

 Multiversion can also be leveraged by OCC to improve read throughput, as read-only transactions are guaranteed to succeed.
-In the MV-OCC scheme, instead of acquiring read/write locks, transactions proceed as they are in a version-based OCC.
+In the MV-OCC scheme, instead of acquiring read/write locks, transactions read optimistically and buffer writes as they are in a version-based OCC.
 During the serial validation and write phase, version validation is performed as usual.
+New versions are created with timestamps being ct as update transactions write back dirty values.
-New versions are created with timestamp being ct as update transactions write back dirty values.
-Read-only transactions obtain bt only, and reads the most recent version less than bt.
+Read-only transactions obtain bt only, and read the most recent version less than bt.
+Care must be taken that the race condition between committing transactions and newly spawned transactions can still be resolved by postponing the increment of the global timestamp counter.
+Before write back starts, the committing transaction reads the current global timestamp as ct' without incrementing it.
+The timestamp of versions it creates is ct' + 1.
+At this stage, all newly spawned read-only transactions cannot read half-committed values.
+On the contraty, update transactions may obtain a bt which is identical ct', and fail validation, because the data item they access has at least a timestamp of (bt + 1).
+After the write back, the global timestamp is atomically incremented.
+Consistency is preserved because transactions spawned after this point will see fully committed write sets.